dboyliao/Talks_MLDM/OpenCVDemo/README.md

 ## How It Works

-OK, there are few facts:
+OK, few things to keep in mind:

 - `Obj-C` knows how to read `C++`. (`Obj-C++`, to be specific)
 - `Swift` knows how to read `Obj-C`.
 - `Swift` knows NOTHING abut `C++`.
 (Do not show `C++` code to `swiftc`)

 Then, our strategy is simple: